FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw=This appears in various places, including players' profiles and the right-hand side boxes in individual games.
 It should be translated as a noun, NOT as a verb.

 %s players=The %s is the counter of how many players are connected right now.
-This message is displayed at the top of every page on lichess.
+This sentence is displayed at the top of every page on lichess.

 Current games=This is a shorter phrase for "Games being played right now".
 It is what the link at the top that says "Games" links to (http://lichess.org/games).
 Please try to keep your translation as short as possible.